SOME QUESTIONS AND ANSWERS

 Elenka: Should I want to surprise you with a record as a gift, which record would be appropriate?

-Freek: I used to have a copy of the flexi disc Ai Jin by Gerogerigegege, which Yuntaro sent me, but sold it in a moment of total delusion.
+Freek: I used to have a copy of the South African Decca records pressing of the Young Parizians 1978 single by Adam and the Ants, but sold it in a moment of total delusion.
 I’m tearing my hair out now of course.
 If you have one to spare, please contact me.
 Please.
 Please.
 Please me.

 Elenka: If I would like to take you out to dinner, where would I best take you?